What would you have done differently if you found out that you are the biggest roadblock in growing your business?

 There are a lot of reasons why businesses fail.
-Often times, blame is at the forefront.
-There are many other reasons such as faulty equipment or services, overpromising and under delivering, miscommunication and the list goes on.
+Often times, we use them as excuses for blaming others.
+These reasons include faulty equipment, overpromising and under-delivering on projects, miscommunication, and the list goes on.

 In this post, we discuss: